jaisidhsingh/CoN-CLIP/README.md

-# Learn "No" to Say "Yes" Better: Improving Vision-Language Models via Negations
+# Learning the Power of “No”: Foundation Models with Negations (WACV 2025)

 This repository releases the official code, checkpoints, and data for our paper (arXiv preprint can be found <a href="https://arxiv.org/abs/2403.20312">here</a>).
 The following provides CoN-CLIP checkpoints and usage instructions for the *ViT-L/14, ViT-B/16, and ViT-B/32* backbones of <a href="https://github.com/openai/CLIP">CLIP</a>.
 Our dataset CC-Neg is being prepared for release and will be added to this repository very soon.